Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: To strengthen and modernise maritime spatial planning as a strategic tool that serves and implements the European Ocean Pact’s priorities: increase cross-sectoral coordination at national level and a better organised sea-basin approach, and improve ocean observation governance.
 The Act will reference existing binding targets, help meet them effectively and consistently, and streamline reporting obligations.

-Timeline: Adoption expected in the third quarter of 2026.
+Timeline: Public consultation expected soon, adoption of Regulation expected in fourth quarter of 2026.

 Animal welfare – verifying compliance with EU welfare rules (detailed requirements) – Implementing Regulation